smtifahim/SCKAN-Apps/sckan-explorer/readme.md

 ![](https://lh7-us.googleusercontent.com/BWekel7UoR9u7Wwvld2Pl_tUjsyQ_CfQr9q1YC2QHZjj95MMtasNSUSoKXz3cjyQm4z6eayzsRRQPzYXNRIuQ6muXeNgDNqSiN34pSd1aB92wcP2mbvwDyD6o4YNxHKHoLeFvVYCzoX3bfAdydjTKrs)
 **Fig 2.** A screenshot of an example search result showing a parasympathetic pre-ganglionic neuron population that terminates at the pelvic ganglion along with a visual diagram of its axonal path.

+## Limitations

+SCKAN Explorer was developed as a proof-of-concept prototype for exploring SCKAN for SPARC curators, anatomical experts, and domain experts.
+This version is not intended for general audience.
+We are in the process of developing a version of SCKAN explorer more accessible for wider audience.
+Here we list the current limitations of SCKAN explorer:

+* The users have to be specific about the connection origin, terminal, and via; i.e., SCKAN explorer currently does not support general terms that would intutitively include specific terms.
+  * For instance, you need to specy a particular segment of the spinal cord like 'first cervical segment of spinal cord' or its synonym 'C1 segment' as the origin of a connection.
+You currently cannot ask the interface to list any connection(s) that originates at any segment of 'cerivcal spinal cord'.
+  * Similarly, you cannot to ask to list the connection(s) that go through any of the cranial nerves; instead, you will have to select the specific cranial nerve from the auto-complete suggestions.
+* The interface currently does not have the mechanism to save the results in CSV or any other format.
+Also, the interface does not have the mechanism to copy/share the url for any specific search results.
+* The interface currently lists all the connections categorized by neuron populations only.
+The overall, region-region connections (regardless of the neuron populations forming  those connects) cannot be viewed.
+* The axonal path diagrams (such as the one in Fig. 2) are only available for NLP-curated neuron populations.
+The populations from [ApINATOMY](https://scicrunch.org/sawg/about/ApiNATOMY) models are not visible at the moment.
+We are working on including those remaining diagrams for the next release of SCKAN.